 Aleman grass looks like the native plant, swamp barnyard grass, Echinochloa telmatophila, which has narrower leaves, less than 18 mm wide.

-Aleman grass grows on the north coast of NSW.
-There have been infestations in the Clarence Richmond and Tweed catchments.
-All of these infestations were originally planted as ponded pasture for cattle and have ongoing control programs.
+In NSW, most Aleman grass grows on the north coast of NSW.
+There have been infestations in the Clarence, Richmond, Tweed and Hastings catchments.
+Many of these infestations were originally planted as ponded pasture for cattle and have ongoing control programs.
+A few other infestations have been found locations along the east coast of NSW as far south as the South East region.

 In the late 1980s, Aleman grass was released into Queensland as a ponded pasture grass for cattle feed.
 It supplemented other introduced pasture species.